opnchaudhary/parasnath.com.np/src/_posts/2020-01-20-linux-commands-for-beginners.markdown

     ```bash
     $ touch filename
     ```
-    To read the contents of a files:
+    To read the contents of a file:
     ```bash
     $ less filename
     ```
-    To read the first few lines of file:
+    To read the first few lines of a file:
     ```bash
     $ head filename
     ```